oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 * Please give one example each of geospatial near-real-time applications that support a) monitoring of a system b) detection of events c) triggering of measures
 * Please visit [openSenseMap](https://opensensemap.org) and find out, what sensors can tell you about the weather conditions in the city of Münster right now.
-* Please give at least two examples each for short term risks and long term risks of high PM 2.5 concentrations
+* Please give at least two examples each of the short-term and long-term risks of high PM 2.5 concentrations
 * What value does the WHO recommend for an annual mean PM 2.5 concentration that should not be exceeded?